Secrets your agent never sees.

 Does

-Store values in a local .env file with private permissions, the same shape your dev tools already consume.
+Store submitted values in a local .env file with private permissions.

 Does not

 Sandbox a malicious local process.
-Anything with read access to your filesystem can read the .env.
+Anything with read access to your filesystem can read .env.

 Does not